iodigital-com/io-technology/data/blog/native-face-detection-cropping.md

 ![Top half of person's face in frame](/articles/native-face-detection-cropping/single-face-cropped-manually-positioned.png)

-We can ultimately fix the `object-positioning` by passing pixel or percentage values to get the crop just right.
+We can ultimately fix the `object-position` by passing pixel or percentage values to get the crop just right.
 This is however a painstaking process that you would have to do for all your images.
 Besides that, what if the images can be random and you can’t cover all edge-cases?

 **We need a way to crop and position the crop just right for the face to be in view.**